-• If you are a shareholder of record of our ordinary shares registered on our Hong Kong register or Cayman Islands register as of the record date, you may vote your shares by submitting your proxy through www.proxyvote.com no later than 11:59 p.m. on June 18, 2023 (U.S. Eastern Time) / 11:59 a.m. on June 19, 2023 (Shanghai and Hong Kong Time), or if you received printed proxy materials, you may submit your vote by completing, signing and dating each proxy card received and returning it in the prepaid envelope or returning it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+- If you are a shareholder of record of our ordinary shares registered on our Hong Kong register or Cayman Islands register as of the record date, you may vote your shares by submitting your proxy through www.proxyvote.com no later than 11:59 p.m. on June 15, 2023 (U.S. Eastern Time) / 11:59 a.m. on June 16, 2023 (Shanghai and Hong Kong Time), or if you received printed proxy materials, you may submit your vote by completing, signing and dating each proxy card received and returning it in the prepaid envelope.
 Sign your name exactly as it appears on the proxy card.
-Proxy cards submitted by mail must be received no later than 11:59 a.m.
+Proxy cards submitted by mail in the prepaid envelope must be received no later than 11:59 a.m.
 (U.S. Eastern Time) / 11:59 p.m.
-(Shanghai and Hong Kong Time) on June 19, 2023, to be voted at the Annual Meeting.

-• If you are a beneficial owner of ordinary shares registered on the record date in the name of a brokerage firm, bank, or other financial institution, you should have received information containing voting instructions from that organization rather than from us.
+(Shanghai and Hong Kong Time) on June 16, 2023, to be voted at the Annual Meeting.
+If you are a shareholder of record of our ordinary shares registered in our Hong Kong register, you may also submit your vote by completing, signing, and dating each proxy card received and returning it to Computershare Hong Kong Investor Services Limited ("Computershare") at 17M Floor, Hopewell Centre, 183 Queen's Road East, Wan Chai, Hong Kong .
+Proxy cards submitted to Computershare must be received no later than 8:00 a.m.
+(U.S. Eastern Time) / 8:00 p.m.
+(Shanghai and Hong Kong Time) on June 18, 2023. - If you are a beneficial owner of ordinary shares registered on the record date in the name of a brokerage firm, bank, or other financial institution, you should have received information containing voting instructions from that organization rather than from us.
 Simply follow the voting instructions so that your vote is counted.
 To vote at the Annual Meeting, you must obtain a legal proxy or broker's proxy card from your broker, bank, or other agent.
 Follow the instructions from your broker or bank included with these proxy materials or contact your broker or bank to request a proxy form.